 9.10.4 All the materials having strong smell shall under no circumstances be stored in the same godown.

-9.10.5 All the barley malt bags shall be examined for damage, dampness, etc, before stacking in godown.
+9.10.5 All the barley malt bags shall be examined for damage, dampness, etc before stacking in godown.
 Damaged/infested bags and barley should not be stored as this would attract insects and rodents.

 9.10.6 All the barley malt bags shall not be stored directly on the floor.
-Care shall be taken to ensure that gunny bags used for packing barley malt are not used previously for storing fertilizers, pesticides, etc. since this would also impart undesirable odour and result in poor quality.
+Care shall be taken to ensure that gunny bags used for packing barley malt are not used previously for storing fertilizers, pesticides, etc since this would also impart undesirable odour and result in poor quality.

 9.10.7 Barley malt may be stored in silos made of mild steel or stainless steel or other foodgrade material.
 Silos should be inspected regularly and thoroughly cleaned and disinfected.
 Silos should have proper ventilation to prevent sweating of malt, which results in mould/fungus infestation.
 Manholes/lids of the silos should be tight fitting to ensure proper closure to prevent rodent/insect infestation.